WPCD-Workflows/documentation/source/old/itm/public/xml/itm_practicalxml.rst

 website.
-If a link target lies outside a pdf document (for instance because only a part of the website was converted into pdf), the engine automatically creates an external link to the correct web address on the ITM server.
+If a link target lies outside a pdf document (for instance because only a part of the website was converted into pdf), the engine automatically creates an external link to the correct web address on the EU-IM server.
 By this, even for the pdf of a part of the website all links are fully functional.
 The web addresses of external links appear in full as footnotes in the pdf.